officialdannyroque/Case-Studies---8-Week-SQL-Challenge/Dannys-Diner-main/README.md

 Have questions or suggestions?
 You can reach me via [LinkedIn](https://linkedin.com/in/YOUR-NAME-HERE) or open an issue in this repository.

-If this project helped you, inspired you, or gave you ideas of your own — please consider giving it a ⭐!
+If this project helped you, inspired you, or gave you ideas of your own, please consider giving it a ⭐!